 Animoto is a great option for those who have plenty of images (and maybe a few short videos).
 Their platform automatically creates a video based on your images and a template you select.
 This makes it particularly well-suited for customer testimonial videos and business advertisements.

 This technique is especially effective for content marketers, business service providers, and consultants.
 Embed your video on a landing page, write an interesting description with a compelling call to action, and place an email gate in front of your video content.

 Using social media, paid search, and SEO, drive traffic to the landing page.
-Interested viewers will have to enter their email addresses to view your video, and you can easily input your MailChimp sign-up form (or other ESP) so all sign-ups go straight to your list.
+Interested viewers will have to enter their email addresses to view your video.

 There are other options, however.
-BoomBoom and a couple other innovative ESPs adjust the video playback from streaming video, animated GIF, to static image in real time according to the recipient’s inbox settings to ensure optimal delivery of your content.
-This type of real time adjustment is only going to become more common as video in email campaigns becomes more popular.
+BombBomb and a couple other innovative ESPs enable video playback in the inbox.
+Most work by swapping the video for an animated GIF or static image according to the recipient’s inbox settings to ensure optimal delivery of your content.
+This type of real-time adjustment is only going to become more common as video in email campaigns becomes more popular.

 If you’re ready to see how SproutVideo’s platform can help your email campaigns with our video marketing tools, signup for a free 30 day trial today.